-In this Issue "...it's all small stuff" A Thought for Your Practice Neti-Neti Quotations Calendar…
+In this Issue Resolutions or not...
+A Thought for Your Practice Endings create Beginnings Quotations…

 October is now upon us and the seasons are beginning to show there change, yes, even here in Southern California where they say we have no seasons the trees are beginning to change, well not the evergreens and palms, but the rest.

 Halloween was always my favorite holiday, even more than Christmas, though at the time I don’t even think I had a clue as to why.
 As I have gotten older and seen the happenings of life and the lessons that I have carried along, I think a lot of my love for Halloween had to do with the costumes and the ability to do the one thing I couldn’t the rest of the year, be someone or something else.